 In verse 6, Jacob is referred to as Israel.
 Take note of the use of ancjemò in verses 6 and 7 to become better at using it yourself: parcè mo mi vêso fate chê opare di dî che o vevis ancjemò un fradi? (why then did you do to me that deed of saying that you had another brother?; that is, why then did you go and say that you had another brother?), vuestri pari esal ancjemò vîf? (is your father still alive?), vêso ancjemò un fradi? (have you another brother?).

-In verse 7, the brothers respond: ce podevino savê che nus varès vût dit (how could we have known that he would have said to us): menaitmi jù vuestri fradi (bring your brother down to me)?
+In verse 7, the brothers respond: ce podevino savê che nus varès vût dit (how could we have known that he would have happened to say to us): menaitmi jù vuestri fradi (bring your brother down to me)?

 o podevin savê che